Continuing Education Activity

 Patients with suspected acute compartment syndrome of the forearm should be assessed following the advanced trauma life support principles and managed in a multidisciplinary approach.
 A senior review must be done as soon as possible after the patient has arrived in the emergency department.
 First steps can be taken on initial assessment such as oxygen administration, elevating the arm in a sling, splitting or removing a tight cast or dressing, ensuring the patient is normotensive as hypotension reduces perfusion pressure and causes further tissue injury.
 The definitive treatment of acute compartment syndrome is a surgical intervention in the form of urgent forearm compartment fasciotomies.

 Surgical intervention is performed under general anesthetic.
 The fasciotomy approaches are volar and dorsal.
 The volar incision starts just radial to FCU at the wrist and extends proximally to the medial epicondyle.
 The fascia over the deep muscle compartment needs to be dissected.
 This approach decompresses the anterior compartment and the posterior compartment as well.
 The incision can extend distally also to release the carpal tunnel.
 The dorsal incision starts 2 cm distal to the lateral epicondyle toward the midline of the wrist.
 It decompresses the mobile wad of Henry and the posterior compartment.
 Usually, the wounds are left open and covered in sterile dressings, and the patient will require a second look intervention at 48 to 72 hours.
 During the second look procedure, the dead muscle tissue needs to be debrided, and delayed primary closure of the wounds can be attempted.
-If the operating team is unable to close the wounds, a negative pressure dressing should be considered followed at a later stage by split-thickness skin grafting.
+If the operating team cannot close the wounds, a negative pressure dressing should be considered, followed at a later stage by split-thickness skin grafting.

 Patients with spreading cellulitis can present with pain, swelling, and redness over the forearm.
-In such scenarios, the cellulitis might be spreading from hand (distal to proximal) or the arm or olecranon.
+In such scenarios, the cellulitis might be spreading from the hand (distal to proximal) or the arm or olecranon.
 There might be a history of trauma/penetrating injury/insect bites that precipitated the cellulitis.
 The forearm compartments remain soft and passive stretch of muscles dodo not tend to cause excruciating pain as it does in compartment syndrome with a firm to palpate compartments.

 The most important prognostic value in patients with acute compartment syndrome of the forearm is the time to diagnosis and fasciotomy.
 Reports suggest a rate of fasciotomy between 2% to 24% in acute compartment syndrome patients.
 This is mainly due to uncertainties in diagnosing this condition.
 The timing of the diagnosis and immediate surgical intervention is critical and limb saving.
 Delayed diagnosis can have devastating consequences on the patient.
 Prognosis varies from full recovery to amputation depending on the time of presentation, symptoms at presentation (absent pulses, as well as paralysis of the affected limb, are signs associated with late presentations), time to diagnosis, and surgical intervention.